andyl/uber_gen/notes/devlog.md

 - [ ] How to generate event-streams?
 - [ ] Are playbooks wrappered in a manipulation API?

-- [ ] Do we need to define playbook variables and default values?

 - [ ] How does PragDave install templates?
 - [ ] How does PragDave store templates?

 ## Futures

+- [ ] Naming: Rename UberGen to Xtool (xtool.dev, xtool.tech)
+- [ ] Naming: Retain UberGen for generator vertical

 - [ ] WebUI: Design WebUI